 The latest collection in print now is Desire Returns for a Visit, published by Launch Point Press.
 Next will be a collection of light verse, then one of political poems.
 All my books are available online and in real life at Another Read Through Bookstore in Portland.
 Ask your local library to order a copy of any of them, they can get them for you.

 My chapbook All This Remains to be Discovered is available in Portland, Oregon at Another Read Through Bookstore.
 If you don’t live in Portland, you can buy it online in paperback or for your Kindle at Amazon, here.

-I have a Facebook page called the Red Crested Poet here.
 In 2015 I wrote a poem a day in response/reaction to one each day by Emily Dickinson.
 (Ekphrastic poetry project) Some of these poems appear in forthcoming collections of my work by Launch Point Press.

 Binge Press published a mini-chapbook of my lesbian poems called Invert Sugar.
 You can buy that here.

 I have been published by Artemis Journal, The Medical Journal of Australia (my poem called Doctor Cottingham), Mom Egg, Lavender Review, Stillwater Review, and other journals, both online and press.
 VOX performed one of my favorite pieces.
 I’ll share it in print here: